 Are you a Subcontractor and not been paid?

 If you are a Subcontractor and not been paid then this can be a serious headache.
 When a contractor does not pay a subcontractor within the agreed terms then the subcontracting party is entitled to pursue Debt Collection action to recover what is owed to them.

-Quite often.
-It is Building projects and maintenance jobs that involve subcontractors within industries such as Electricians, Plumbers, Bricklayers and Joiners.
+It is usually Building projects and maintenance jobs that involve subcontractors within industries such as Electricians, Plumbers, Bricklayers and Joiners.
 There is also a rich array of other supporting subcontracting roles such as Plasterers, Carpenters, Floor Tilers and so on.

-Usually the Main contractor is responsible for organising, instructing and supervising all the subcontractors that are involved with the project.
+Usually the Main contractor is responsible for all operational chores.
+This will be tasks such as organising, instructing and supervising all the subcontractors that are involved with the project.
 One of the key responsibilities of the Main Contractor is to ensure that all Suppliers and subcontractors are paid for the services or goods supplied.